rocket-pig/gnunet-virtual-machine/README.md

 NOTE: where this file is looked for is determined by **/etc/gnunet.conf** If you followed by above instructions, there's a [datastore-mysql] section already there for your tweakage.

+## ...there is further output from me on this under the 'Wiki' tab at top of page.